 Instructor of Theatre Arts

-Mary Albright is the resident Costume Designer and Costume Shop supervisor at Florida Southern as well as theatre instructor.
-The consummate theatre artist, involved in almost all aspects of theatre, she works regularly as a costume designer, actor, director and playwright.
+Mary Albright is the resident costume designer and costume shop supervisor at Florida Southern as well as theatre instructor.
+As consummate theatre artist, involved in almost all aspects of theatre, she works regularly as a costume designer, actor, director and playwright.
 As a playwright, her favorite projects include an adaptation of Aristophanes Lysistrata and an original script entitled Mother Goose is Cooked, both of which were produced.
-As director, besides the show she is currently working on, Evita, Into the Woods and Little Shop of Horrors are among her favorites.
+As director, Evita, Into the Woods and Little Shop of Horrors are among her favorites.
 She also choreographs and designs costumes for the productions she directs.
-As actor, her favorite roles include Josie in Eugene O'Neil's Moon for the Misbegotten, Eunice in Tennessee Williams A Streetcar Named Desire and one of Eve Ensler's women in the Vagina Monologues.
-She is the former Education Director at the Lakeland Community Theatre where among other achievements she developed an exciting summer camp program that is still successful today.
-She holds a BA in Theatre and Dance from Richard Stockton State College and a Masters of Theatre Arts from the prestigious Mason Gross School of Arts at Rutgers University.
+As an actor, her favorite roles include Josie in Eugene O'Neil's Moon for the Misbegotten, Eunice in Tennessee Williams A Streetcar Named Desire and one of Eve Ensler's women in the Vagina Monologues.
+She is the former education director at the Lakeland Community Theatre where she developed an exciting summer camp program that is still successful today.
+She holds a bachelor's in theatre and dance from Richard Stockton State College and a master’s of theatre arts from the prestigious Mason Gross School of Arts at Rutgers University.

 Master of Theatre Arts, Rutgers University